×

 GraphX – Extends Spark’s resilient distributed dataset (RDD) to support graph processing.

-Hadoop and Spark vs Trino
+Hadoop and Apache Spark vs Trino

 Engineers at Facebook experienced similar challenges with Hadoop and Hive.
 In addition to Hive’s inherent latency, using Hive to process petabytes of social media data incurred significant performance penalties due to how it manages data.